TornikeKheladze/quotes/README.md

 - package.json
 ```

-Project structure is fairly straitforward(at least for laravel developers)...
+Project structure is fairly straight forward (at least for laravel developers)...

 For more information about project standards, take a look at these docs: